Historical weaponry of the Australian Army: Vietnam War

 The Vietnam War proved to be a highly mobile operation for Australian forces, who often engaged their enemies during arduous jungle patrols through thick and difficult terrain.
 Much of the equipment used on the battlefields of the Korean War proved to be too cumbersome for this type of warfare, including long-arms such as the Lee–Enfield SMLEs.
 However, the Australian Army had become an expert at jungle warfare during their campaigns in South-East Asia against the Imperial Japanese Army in World War II, and the lessons in jungle warfare they had learned proved invaluable in the choosing of equipment for the Vietnam War.
-Long rifles continued to be used by snipers, but infantry patrols favoured the use of assault rifles such as the L1A1 and M16.
+Long rifles continued to be used by snipers, but infantry patrols favoured the use of battle rifles such as the L1A1 and assault rifles such as the M16.
 The heavy machine-guns which were useful for the static defences of the Korean War were replaced by the lighter general-purpose M60 machine gun, which was man-portable by a patrol machine-gunner.